Local moving companies in Lubbock

 - State licensing: Movers that operate within the Land of Enchantment are licensed and regulated by the New Mexico Public Regulation Commission.
 Make sure your moving company is fully licensed before you hire them.

-- Moving permits: You won’t need a moving permit in New Mexico, but it’s a good idea to check the local parking regulations ahead of your move.
+- Moving permits: You won’t need a moving permit in New Mexico, but make sure to check local parking regulations before your move.

 - Moving checklist: Use a checklist to move with confidence.
 Our moving checklist keeps you organized and ensures everything’s covered, so you can relax and focus on the move.